 How much does Medigap cost?

-There are several factors needed to take into account to be able to know your price.
-Some of them are the state you live in, the insurance company you choose, your age, the plan’s pricing system, discounts you can find and even tobacco use.
+Several factors will affect your price.
+The state you live in, the insurance company you choose, your age, the plan’s pricing system, discounts you can find, and even tobacco use can all affect your plan.

 That being said, Medigap plans can range from under $40 (for a high deductible plan) to over $300 depending on your age and zip code.
 Plan F is usually the most expensive of the popular options because it also covers your Part B deductible.
 Medigap Plan G, which doesn’t cover the Part B deductible, usually allows you to save much more than that in the form of lower monthly premiums.
 This is usually the plan we recommend.